g0tmay0/TariffSnap/README.md

 # TariffSnap

 **Scan products.
-See the hidden cost.
-Make smarter buying decisions.**
+See the real cost.
+Understand tariff impact instantly.**

 TariffSnap is a mobile-first app that lets you scan or search products and instantly estimate how tariffs impact their price.
-Most consumers never see how global trade affects what they pay — this makes it visible.
+Most consumers never see how global trade affects what they pay — TariffSnap makes it visible.

 ---